CLSherrod/clsherrod.github.io/about.md

 There are also practical tips to check out the viability of your idea before taking that leap of faith.
 I think this would be fun to do with my teenage grandson and some of his friends as well.
 Planting some entrepreneurial seeds at a young age has got to be a good thing.
 Thanks Chris!” ~ 	Shelley J.W.

-”It lives up to its title! -
+”It lives up to its title! - The prosperity games in the book really helped me and my friends generate great ideas I probably would not have thought up on my own.
+I highly recommend it to anyone looking to create new business ideas.” ~ Paurie

 - [Hiring Virtual Workers For Small Business](https://amzn.to/2FvAxx9) “An extremely helpful, quick guide - For years I have wondered about the best way to hire virtual assistants (VAs).
 This book lays it out in a helpful and systematic way.
 The websites included and the evaluations of each totally de-mystify the process and make it possible for you to up level your business without having to learn a bunch of technology or other distracting things.
 The book is a quick read and instantly helpful in running your business.” ~ David Chaumette